StockSharp/doc/en/topics/UdpDumper.md

 # UDP Dumper

 The app **UDPDumper** is designed to accumulate UDP packets.
 Using this program, you can check the valid of the network settings made by a broker or exchange.
-And also, accumulate data for further tests of a UDP connector (e.g., [FAST](Fast.md)).
+And also, accumulate data for further tests of a UDP-based connectors (e.g., [FAST](Fast.md) or SBE).

 To install need use [Installer](SharpInstaller.md).